yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Encounter-intro.md

          - Not populated at all (more rarely, for an Encounter that is "in the middle" of a set)

-  - **Maturity Level 2 - Encounter Grouping**
+  - **Grouping Option 1 - Encounter Grouping (linking in time)**

-    Despite the appeal of a simple flat list of Encounters, the concept of a "visit", "hospitalisation", or "incident" is widely recognised and agreed to be useful.
+    Despite the appeal of a simple flat list of Encounters, the concept of a "visit", "hospitalisation", or "incident" is widely recognised and agreed to be useful as a way of grouping Encounters that are linked in time.
 For example:
      - An initial "emergency" visit to A&E is followed by admittance to the ward as an inpatient
      - An initial call to 111 is followed by a visit at home from a first-responder, and finally a conveyance to hospital in an ambulance